snowhypers/Sun2Agent/README.md

 - `projectRoot` — the filesystem sandbox.
 Defaults to the directory you launched from, so **start sun2Agent inside the project you want the agent working on.** File arguments pointing outside it are refused.
 - `strictDomains` — off by default.
 Turn it on to restrict outbound URLs to `allowedDomains`.

-Run the guard test suite (24 tests, no dependencies):
+Run the full test suite (49 tests, no test dependencies):

 ```bash
 npm test